Kolterdyx/ModpackGraph/README.md

 ## Installation

 You can download an installer or a portable version from the [Releases](https://github.com/Kolterdyx/ModpackGraph/releases/latest) page.
-Currently, only Windows and Linux are supported.
+Currently, only Windows and Linux are supported actively supported.
+MacOS versions are distributed but I can't test that they work properly.

 ## Usage